 This seam will be trickier to sew, as the previous seam allowance will be slightly in the way.
 Go slowly and carefully, making sure the 1 inch strip doesn’t pull away from the edge or you’ll have a wavy joining strip.
 This is where a walking foot is invaluable, because here you’re stitching through 6 layers.
 Done?
 That’s the hardest part finished 🙂

 Flip the two joined blocks over so they’re face down, and lay flat.
 If you’ve been careful, you’ll have the two seam allowances lying nice and flat, and butting up to each other.
 The folded 1¾ inch strip will be on the left, pointing away from the seam.

 Fold the flap over the join so that the fold extends just past the right hand seam, and pin across the strip, just to hold it lightly in place.
 Don’t haul the flap over hard, or the front strip will bulge, just fold it over gently and secure.

 Flip the section back over, and pin along the right hand edge of the strip on the front.
 Remove the pins from the back and stitch in the ditch along the seam line on the front.
-You should have a sewing line which falls just under a ¼ inch from the edge of the fold on the back.
+You should have a sewing line which falls nearly an eighth of an inch from the edge of the fold on the back.

 And that’s it.
 Join all the rest of the blocks in the same way.
 Break the quilt down into sections, and join individual sections, rather than making endless long strips the full width or height of the quilt, it’ll be much easier to handle.
 For a quilt made of blocks the same size, it’s pretty foolproof.
 You can choose to have sashing that contrasts or co-ordinates, or makes its own pattern, or you can make every sashing strip different, so it forms part of the design.
 I’d say the process is a bit labour intensive unless your blocks are 10 inches square or more, but you may feel the extra work is worth it given the ease of quilting.